Boating: Anchoring

 A rope anchor line should be at least four times longer than the depth of the water in the anchorage.
 A seven to eight foot chain should also be attached between the rope and the anchor in order to reduce the angle of the pull on the anchor facilitated by the chain sinking and lying on the bottom.
 This is important because in order for the anchor to be effective, the pull must be at a shallow angle rather than vertically.
 A vertical pull on the anchor will result in the anchor breaking out of the bottom sediment and is used as a technique to break the anchor's hold allowing the anchor to be raised in order to leave the anchorage.

 The anchor should never be dragged behind a boat or dropped at the stern.
 This could result in the boat being swamped or filled with water.
 Tie off the anchor to a bow cleat and pull on it to make sure that the knot is secure.
 After that make sure the vessel is down wind or down current of the anchor.
 After anchoring it is important to check visual sightings and onshore objects or buoys to let the driver know if his boat is secure by the anchor.
 The anchor will help boaters to stay in their current position on the water.

 Preparation and Inspection

-Before you launch any boat, it is critical to perform systematic inspection and maintenance procedures designed to ensure the boat's safety and operational readiness following storage periods.
-The process encompasses multiple systems and components that require attention before launching for the season.
-There are several good online checklists that you can use to help get your boat ready for season and to stay safe on the water.
+Before launching any boat, it is critical to perform systematic inspection and maintenance procedures designed to ensure the boat's safety and operational readiness following storage periods.